 - promote and facilitate discussion and exchange of information via EASL online forums and at EASL events

-- host an exclusive social networking event during the International Liver Congress™ solely for YIs
+- host an exclusive social networking event during the EASL Congress™ solely for YIs

 - create an online network of friends via the EASL Facebook page

 - encourage other YIs to become EASL members and join the EASL community

 When and where does the YIs Task Force meet?

 The group meets twice a year: once at the EASL Congress™ and at the EASL Office in order to plan and organise activities.

 For more information on the YIs Task Force or to ask a question, please contact us at email@example.com